BioDepot/BioDepot-workflow-builder/README.md

 2\.
 The Python2 definition window should have 8 tabs.
 If the window is too narrow, not all the tabs will be visible.
 Either resize the window by dragging on the lower right corner or use the arrows in the top right  to scrool the content.
 The 'Genera'l tab should be the active one by default.
 Make the following changes:

-****NB (do not enter quotes)**
+**NB (do not enter quotes)**
 -  description:  'Cutadapt trimming'
 -  docker_image_name: 'biodepot/cutadapt-demo'
 -  docker_image_tag: 1.0

-The description will appear in the lower left hand help window undoer the Tool dock when we hover over the widget to let other users know what the widget does.
-The docker image and tag fields tell the widget which container to user.
+The description will appear in the lower left hand help window under the Tool dock when we hover over the widget to let other users know what the widget does.
+The Docker image and tag fields tell the widget which container to user.
 We will build that container later.

 3\.
 Click on the Inputs Tab.
 Under the big white text box there is a set of data entry boxes followed by an add button (file icon with plus sign) and a delete button (file icon with x sign) which should be inactive.
 Enter 'OutputDir' in the 'Name' box and then click on the add button.
 The new entry should by visible in the text box.
 To edit an entry if there is a mistake, click on the entry in the text box.
 The boxes at the bottom wil be filled with the values from the entry and can be edited and saved by clicking the add button.
 The delete button should become active and allow you to delete the entry.